Higher theta series for unitary groups over function fields: Derived Hitchin stacks

 \begin{example} Let $X$ be a proper scheme over $k$ and $\sY$ a derived Artin stack locally of finite presentation over $k$.
-The \emph{derived mapping stack} $\sMap(X, \sY)$ sends an animated ring $R_{\bu}$ to the anima of morphisms
+The \emph{derived mapping stack} $\sMap(X, \sY)$ is constructed in \cite[\S 3.6]{TV05} and \cite[\S 2.2.6.3]{TV08} (the first reference constructs an internal hom on the model category of stacks on a site, while the second reference establishes its geometricity properties).
+At the level of $0$-cells, $\sMap(X, \sY)$ sends an animated $k$-algebra $R_{\bu}$ to the anima of morphisms